exercism/javascript/exercises/concept/high-score-board/.meta/design.md

 - Object destructering
 - null and undefined (will be introduced in another concept exercise, including when they show up in the context of objects, it is a bit hard to tiptoe around this in this concept/exercise but the student can't learn everything at once)
 - `new Object()` / `Object.create`
+- Symbols as keys (should be covered in a separate concept)
+- JSON (should be covered in a separate concept)

 ## Concepts